browserengineering/book/book/visual-effects.md

 Right now our browser can only draw colored rectangles and text---pretty boring!
-Real browsers support all kinds of *visual effects* that changes how pixels and colors blend together.
+Real browsers support all kinds of *visual effects* that change how pixels and colors blend together.
 Let's implement these effects using the Skia graphics library, and also see a bit of how Skia is implemented under the hood.
 That'll also allow us to use surfaces for *browser compositing* to accelerate scrolling.